-- 65. Abuse is a form of maltreatment of a child.
-Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Children may be abused by those known to them or by strangers via the internet.
-The abuse may be inflicted by an adult or another child.
-In many cases, issues overlap with one another.
+- 70. Abuse is a form of maltreatment of a child.
+Somebody may abuse, neglect or exploit a child by inflicting harm or by failing to act to prevent harm.
 Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
-This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.
-Mental health problems can also be a sign of abuse, neglect or exploitation. - 66.
-Useful information can be found in What to do if you are worried a child is being abused (DfE March 2015). - 67.
-Abuse can be defined under four categories [taken from Working together to Safeguard Children (DfE July 2018) and Child Sexual Exploitation, definition and a guide for practitioners, local leaders and decision makers working to protect children from child sexual exploitation (DfE February 2017)]:
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear or experience its effects.
+Children may be abused in a family or in an institutional or community setting or by those known to them or, more rarely, by others.
+Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
+Children may be abused by an adult or adults or by another child or children. - 71.
+Useful information can be found in What to do if you are worried a child is being abused (DfE March 2015). - 72.
+Abuse can be defined under four categories [taken from Working together to Safeguard Children (DfE June 2023) and Child Sexual Exploitation, definition and a guide for practitioners, local leaders and decision makers working to protect children from child sexual exploitation (DfE February 2017)]).
+In addition to these definitions, it should be understood that children can also be abused by being sexually exploited, honour-based violence, forced marriage or female genital mutilation.
+To support the local context, all staff have access to Surrey's Continuum of Need Matrix.